daniel-gomes-silva/RAPTOR/README.md

 - **Current Functionality: Real-World Data from OSRM via Redis**

 The new implementation (`Raptor::initializeFootpathsOSRM`) uses much more accurate route data, pre-calculated with the `Open Source Routing Machine (OSRM)`.
-OSRM calculates the optimal walking duration using the real street network.
+OSRM calculates the optimal walking `duration using the real street network`.
 To optimize performance at application startup, these `durations were pre-processed and stored in a Redis` in-memory database.
 Now, during initialization, the application connects to Redis to fetch these realistic values.